European grey wolf

 For more info on classifications visit www.iucnredlist.org

-We have a small pack of European grey wolves here at Highland Wildlife Park - Merrick, Storr, Beinn and Chonzie.
-You can see them exploring in Wolf Wood, which was opened by our royal patron HRH The Princess Royal in 2010.
+We have a small pack of European grey wolves at the park - Merrick, Storr, Beinn and Chonzie.

 While grey wolves are not at threat of extinction on a global level, they are extinct in Scotland and the UK.
 This was due to hunting, habitat loss and conflict with humans in the late 1600s.